lab11/powerblade/docs/powerblade_specs/ble_advertisement.md

 ## Eddystone Packet Format

 PowerBlade utilizes the [Eddystone protocol](https://github.com/google/eddystone) to transmit a URL.
 The URL points to a [Summon](https://github.com/lab11/summon) user interface that can automatically be pulled up on smartphones in order to interact with the device.
+Per the specification, the URL is sent as Service Data (AD Type 0x16) for the 16-bit UUID 0xFEAA (assigned to Google).

 | **Field**      | Version | Sequence | P_scale | V_scale | WH_scale | V_RMS |
 |:--------------:|:-------:|:--------:|:-------:|:-------:|:--------:|:-----:|